zhenfeizhang/ntru-crypto/README.md

 * Dr. William Whyte
 * Dr. Mark Etzel
-* Mr. Peter Jenney

 Contacts may be reached by sending mail to ntru-crypto@securityinnovation.com

 Project Overview
 ================
+The NTRU public key cryptography system consists of three component:

+* The NTRUEncrypt public key encryption algorithm;
+* The NTRUMLS digital signature scheme; and
+* The PASS digital signature scheme.

-Security Innovation, Inc., the owner of the NTRU public key cryptography system, made the intellectual property and a sample implementation available under the Gnu Public License (GPL) in 2013 with the goal of enabling more widespread adoption of this superior cryptographic technology.
-The system is also available for commercial use under the terms of the Security Innovation Commercial License.
+Security Innovation, Inc., the owner of the NTRU public key cryptography system, made the intellectual property and a sample implementation of NTRUEncrypt available to the public domain in 2017 with the goal of enabling more widespread adoption of this superior cryptographic technology.

+The NTRUMLS and PASS digital signature scheme is also available for commercial use under the terms of the Security Innovation Commercial License.

-NTRU represents a significant improvement in the Public Key cryptography world—it’s faster, stronger and smaller than virtually any other system in use and it’s quantum computer resistant, making it the best choice for current projects with lifetimes that extend into the post quantum computer age.
+The NTRU public key cryptography system represents a significant improvement in the Public Key cryptography world—it’s faster, stronger and smaller than virtually any other system in use and it’s quantum computer resistant, making it the best choice for current projects with lifetimes that extend into the post quantum computer age.

 "The open source licensing of the NTRU crypto system will make it even easier for wide-spread adoption of our X9.98 standard, allowing Financial Services companies to protect their important financial transactions",  said executive director Cynthia Fuller of Accredited Standards Committee X9 -Financial Industry Standards.